How

 People who are alcoholics and considering rehab may have a different

-take on the question of how long does alcohol stay in your system
+take on the question of alcohol staying in their bodies.
+They

 rehab center and want to know how long they will be suffering